You may already know that Unilever makes many much-loved, household-name brands like Lipton, Knorr, Dove, Rexona, Hellmann’s and Omo.

 In 1955, we introduced UK consumers to fish fingers.
 They proved an instant hit and, within a decade, accounted for 10% of British fish consumption.
 These were developed by Frosted Foods, owner of Birds Eye.

 This long history of innovation in foods is very much alive today.
-In fact, we recently opened a state-of-the-art innovation hub in the Netherlands where we will collaborate and co-create to turn bright ideas into the healthy, sustainable foods of the future.
+In fact, we recently opened a in the Netherlands where we will collaborate and co-create to turn bright ideas into the healthy, sustainable foods of the future.
 And we’re working with leading scientists, nutritionists and agricultural experts to develop more plant-based foods that are better for people and the planet.

 We aired the first-ever TV ad in the UK